opensearch-project/documentation-website/_data-prepper/pipelines/configuration/buffers/kafka.md

 ### topic

-Each `topic` configures a single Kafka topic and how to use that Kafka topic.
+The `topic` option configures a single Kafka topic and tells the `kafka` buffer how to use that topic.

 Option | Required | Type | Description